kjuraszek/epd-rpi-controller/controller/custom_views/examplary_views/README.md

 Methods `_get_data` and `_draw_plot` must be implemented in child class in order to work properly - see `DummyChartView`.

+Parameters passed to a constructor:

+- `figsize` - tuple of floats to change plot size
+- `plot_adjustment` - tuple of floats to adjust plot position
+- `x_label` - text which will be displayed as X label
+- `y_label` - text which will be displayed as Y label
+- `plot_title` - text which will be displayed as plot title

 ## ClockView

 This View displays a simple clock with current date.